denisenepraunig/sapui5_simplified/application_best_practices/03_01_building_index.md

 ```
 At the end the whole **Shell** is placed at the div with the id **content** with ```.placeAt("content");```.
 The Shell gives the whole application left and right margin, to look good at big screens, otherwise the app would take the whole width of the screen.

+# Progress check
+When you start the app you only see a blue screen because the Compnent.js is not ready yet.

 > Async-Parameter from https://sapui5.netweaver.ondemand.com/sdk/docs/guide/91f1e3626f4d1014b6dd926db0e91070.html, this is for the attachInti function